mrenow/COMP1511-Web-App/Reflection.md

 * Specification was read incorrectly and it took a while to figure out how to write the tests

 ### Summary
  Only very minor hiccups occurred.
 There was not many difficulties in terms of technical.
 Since we had excellent communication we easily solved a problem when a group member had an issue.
 We figured out our general direction of testing after one meeting and only had to scrap a small amount of work.
-All coding completed on time.
+All coding was completed on time.